rsr-at-mindtwin/wisdom/README.md

 28. Once people realize they are doomed - that is, their situation is such that they perceive they will be in a bad position no matter what they do - they also realize that authorities can no longer punish them and they become very dangerous.
 [14]
 29. Most internal political structures exist to preserve status quo for insiders.
 Trying to do something big by navigating that map will almost never work.[15]
 30. No matter what, the previous administration takes the blame.[16]
+31. Situations where you are going to be someone's learning experience will almost never have a positive outcome.
+[17]

 Adjacent: